Swoot1/ria2015/blog/2015-11-08-the-script-tag.markdown

 [Here](https://github.com/substack/node-browserify#usage) are some other flags you can use with Browserify.

 ##The -t flag
-The "-t" flag is short for "-tranform" and it's what makes your files with HTML-syntax convert into files JavaScript-syntax for the HTML.
+The "-t" flag is short for "-transform" and it's what makes your files with HTML-syntax convert into files JavaScript-syntax for the HTML.

 I.e: